Reporting in Phoenix, AZ. Photo: Bear Guerra

 Hello!

-I’m a print and audio journalist with a decade of experience telling stories that center people and places on the margins.
-My reporting has taken me across the western United States, the U.S.-Mexico border region, and South America for High Country News, Hakai, NPR, Mother Jones, bioGraphic, Sierra, The Colorado Trust, and others.
+I’m a Colorado-based freelance print and audio journalist with more than a decade of experience telling narrative-driven stories.
+My work has been published in High Country News, Hakai, NPR, Mother Jones, The Atlantic, bioGraphic, Sierra, The Colorado Trust, and others.

 .